xregistry/spec/core/spec.md

 }
 ```

-and the second include might look like:
+and the second include target might look like:

 ```yaml
 {